gittar/breathing-k-means/README.md

 <img src="data/random_kmpp.gif" width="">

+Breathing *k*-means animation for a 2D dataset of size 2304 arranged in 36 quadratic clusters.
+The number *k* of centroids is 144.
+The optimal solution has 4 centroids in each cluster.

 ### Installation using conda
 Clone the repository, enter the top directory and then create the conda environment via